duolinwang/MusiteDeep_web/PTM2S/README.md

 # PTM2S
-This function provides the mapping of the predicted PTM sites to the context of protein 3D structure.
+This function provides the mapping of the predicted PTM sites to protein 3D structure.
 - OS: Ubuntu 16.04.5 LTS
 - Python: Python 3.5